-Noise-resilient quantum gates~\cite{Solinas2004Robustness,Zhu2005Geometric,Solinas2012On,Johansson2012Robustness} can be generated using the geometric phase~\cite{Wilczek1984Appearance,Berry1984Quantal,Aharonov1987phase,Pachos1999NonAbelian} that depends on the global properties rather than the local details on the adiabatic evolution path.
-The adiabatic geometric gates~\cite{Duan2001Geometric,Wu2005Holonomic,Huang2019Experimental} based on either Abelian~\cite{Berry1984Quantal} or non-Abelian~\cite{Wilczek1984Appearance} phases, however, require an adiabatic evolution.
-Considerable errors will be otherwise accumulated and then give rise to undesired transition and decoherence.
-Diabatic (fast) evolution could be realized by nonadiabatic holonomic quantum computation (NHQC)~\cite{Sjoqvist2012Nonadiabatic}.
-It was further improved by using the decoherence-free subspace~\cite{Xu2012Nonadiabatic}, the single-shot-shaped pulses~\cite{Xu2015Nonadiabatic}, a single-loop path~\cite{Herterich2016Singleloop}, and the dynamical decoupling technique~\cite{Genov2017Arbitrarily,Zhao2021Dynamical}.
-In the NHQC variants that have been experimentally implemented~\cite{Abdumalikov2001Experimental,Xu2018Singleloop,Feng2013Experimental,Zu2014Experimental,Sekiguchi2017Optical}, the geometric gates are found to be sensitive to the systematic errors~\cite{Zheng2016Comparison,Jing2017NonAbelian} arising out of the imperfect state preparation and operation~\cite{Galindo2002Information,Nigg2014quantum}.
-To overcome this weakness, nonadiabatic holonomic quantum computation with two dark paths (NHQCTD)~\cite{Ming2022Experimental,Andr2022Dark} has been proposed by virtue of the dressed-state technique~\cite{Baksic2016Speeding}.
-Both single-qubit~\cite{Ming2022Experimental} and single-qutrit logic gates~\cite{Andr2022Dark} of the dark-path schemes in the trapped-ion systems are constructed with an ancillary system.
-In the ideal situation of the closed system, the dark-path schemes have a complete advantage over the standard NHQC method in resistance to the global error in Rabi-frequency.
-In the presence of the external decoherence, the NHQCTD scheme yields however a poorer performance than the NHQC scheme under a slight global Rabi-frequency error due to the unwanted leakage to the ancillary system.
+Noise-resilient quantum gates~\cite{Solinas2004Robustness,Zhu2005Geometric,Solinas2012On,Johansson2012Robustness} can be generated by using the geometric phase~\cite{Wilczek1984Appearance,Berry1984Quantal,Aharonov1987phase,Pachos1999NonAbelian} that relies on the global rather than the local properties of the evolution path.
+The adiabatic geometric gates~\cite{Duan2001Geometric,Wu2005Holonomic,Huang2019Experimental} based on either Abelian~\cite{Berry1984Quantal} or non-Abelian~\cite{Wilczek1984Appearance} phases, however, require an adiabatic (slow) evolution.
+Considerable errors will otherwise be accumulated and then give rise to undesired transition and decoherence.
+Fast evolution could be realized by nonadiabatic holonomic quantum computation (NHQC)~\cite{Sjoqvist2012Nonadiabatic}.
+It was further improved by using the decoherence-free subspace~\cite{Xu2012Nonadiabatic,Sun2022Onestep}, the single-shot-shaped pulses~\cite{Xu2015Nonadiabatic}, a single-loop path~\cite{Herterich2016Singleloop}, and the dynamical decoupling technique~\cite{Genov2017Arbitrarily,Zhao2021Dynamical}.
+Among the NHQC variants that have been implemented in experiments~\cite{Abdumalikov2001Experimental,Xu2018Singleloop,Feng2013Experimental,Zu2014Experimental,Sekiguchi2017Optical}, the geometric gates have been found to be sensitive to the systematic errors~\cite{Zheng2016Comparison,Jing2017NonAbelian} from the imperfect state preparation and operation~\cite{Galindo2002Information,Nigg2014quantum}.
+To overcome this weakness, nonadiabatic holonomic quantum computation with two dark paths (NHQCTD)~\cite{Ming2022Experimental,Andr2022Dark} has been proposed with the dressed-state technique~\cite{Baksic2016Speeding}.
+In the closed-system scenario for the single-qubit~\cite{Ming2022Experimental} and single-qutrit gates~\cite{Andr2022Dark}, the dark-path scheme prevails over the standard NHQC method in resistance to the global error in Rabi frequency.
+In the open-system scenario~\cite{Ming2022Experimental,Andr2022Dark}, a tiny global error in Rabi frequency would however result in the NHQCTD scheme being worse than NHQC scheme in gate performance.